 If the temperature is low, then the insert is too small and it needs to be sized up.

 If the temperature matches the required steam temperature but the reading on the ultrasonic device is low, then the insert is sized correctly.

 Steam waste can be extremely costly to any steam producer and knowing your Venturi trap is working properly will give peace of mind to your maintenance staff, operators and production.

 Having one failed open steam trap can cost a facility up to $1,000/annually of wasted steam.
 Now multiply that number by the number of traps you have at the facility, and that cost can add up very quickly, so its important to check its working properly.

 As their popularity continues to grow, facilities are moving away from the use of conventional traps like inverted bucket, thermodynamic and thermostatic steam traps, and installing Venturi’s instead.

-Venturi style traps are still relatively new to the steam industry but they’ve already proven to be more efficient, long lasting and a better choice for maintaining plant efficiency than mechanical traps.
+Venturi style traps are still relatively new to the steam industry but they’ve proven to be highly efficient, long lasting and a better choice for maintaining plant efficiency than mechanical traps.
 They’ve improved plant efficiency and substantially lower maintenance costs.

 If you have any questions, feel free to send us an inquiry online or call us at 1-800-234-3033 and we will make sure to get back to you as soon as possible.